Pengiran Anak Mohammad Yusof

-Pengiran Anak Mohammad Yusof (24 June 1948 – 13 December 2004) was a Bruneian civil servant and member of the royal family, having been Queen Saleha's brother and the spouse of Princess Nor'ain in 1967.
-He had previously served as the Chief (Yang Di-Pertua) of Jabatan Adat Istiadat Negara, and was a member of several state councils.
+Mohammad Yusof bin Mohamed Alam (24 June 1948 – 13 December 2004) was a member of the Bruneian royal family.
+He was the brother of Queen Saleha and the husband of Princess Nor'ain.
+Yusof was also a civil servant who served as the Chief of Jabatan Adat Istiadat Negara, or Department of State Customs, and was a member of several state councils.